-We paused for breath and took in the gorgeous view.
-We’d only been climbing for less than three kilometers but we were already 680m above the Valley floor and the cars in the parking lot looked like tiny ants!
-The Okanagan Valley stretched before us, dotted with fields and patches of forest.
-The Shuswap Lookout is nothing more than a break in the trees though; there wasn’t much room to sit without blocking the path so we continued on.
+The Shuswap Lookout is just over 2 km from the trailhead and is a great place to take a break and enjoy the gorgeous view.
+You’ve gained just over 200 meters and the cars in the parking lot are tiny.
+The Okanagan Valley stretches before you, dotted with fields and patches of forest.
+The Shuswap Lookout is nothing more than a break in the trees though and there isn’t much room to sit without blocking the path.

 Larch Hills Lookout